handlecommerce/liquex/README.md

 ## Supported features

-Currently, all standard Liquid tags, filters, and types are fully supported for liquid up to and include Liquid 5.
-Liquex can be considered a byte for byte drop in replacement of the Liquid gem.

-Starting with version 0.10.0, Liquex now supports the following features:

-  * `{% render %}` tag
-  * `{% liquid %}` tag
+Liquex is byte for byte, 100% compatible with the latest Liquid gem.

 ## Lazy variables